The Boxmasters: Post Pandemic Activity

 The Boxmasters "2025 Pepper Tree Hill Tour" started August 15, 2025 in Clearwater, Florida.
 "The Boxmasters, fronted by Billy Bob Thornton, didn't just play Clearwater's Capitol Theatre last Friday night – they detonated it!
 From the first chord, the sold-out crowd was electrified.
 The house vibrated with an energy that could only be described as a full-blown rock and roll revival."

-Also in 2025 The Boxmasters join The Who for 2 stops on the "The Song Is Over" Tour.
+The Boxmasters also joined The Who in 2025 for two stops on "The Song Is Over" Tour.
 Sunrise, Florida and Newark, New Jersey are the first 2 stops on the legendary band's final tour.

 Collaborations

-In 2023 & 2024, Ian Hunter of Mott The Hoople released 2 albums, Defiance Part 1 and Defiance Part 2.
+In 2023 and 2024, Ian Hunter of Mott The Hoople released two albums, Defiance Part 1 and Defiance Part 2.
 On Part 1, Billy Bob added tracks on the song "Kiss 'N Make Up" and on part 2, both Billy Bob and J.D.
 Andrew joined on the track "Hope."

 2024 also found the release of Gov't Mule's "Peace Like A River" album which features Billy Bob Thornton and others on the song "The River Only Flows One Way."

 In 2023 The Boxmasters collaborated with Tausha Hanna for the 2023 release of the single "As I Ever Was" on Future Youth Records.
 The song, which dropped on October 10 in recognition of World Mental Health Day, confides Tausha’s own personal struggle with anxiety and depression and appealed to Thornton because those are issues he shares.